Nat3z/balatro-music-patch/README.md

 2. Extract the zip file.
 3. (If necessary) Allow the app through Windows Security (Audit code through GitHub to verify.)
-4. Run the executable.
-(Windows might give you a warning from SmartScreen, but press `More Info -> Run Anyway`.)
+4. Run `balatro-music-patch.exe` (Windows might give you a warning from SmartScreen, but press `More Info -> Run Anyway`.)
 5. Follow the instructions in the program.